Obituaries for the week of June 14, 2017

 Mr. Sinclair is survived by his wife, Clara E. Copeland of Atmore; two sons, Steven Sinclair of Atmore and Leon Sinclair of Loxley; two daughters, Brittany Sinclair of Loxley and Christina (Kenneth) Townson of Brewton, Ala.; one brother, Tony Sinclair of Miss.; one sister, Bettina Simoneaux of Baker, La.; nine grandchildren and one great-grandchild.

-The family will receive friends Monday, June 10, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home
+The family received friends Monday, June 10, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.